Rapyd-Samples/rapyd-checkout-invoice/README.md

 MAILGUN_DOMAIN=
 MAILGUN_SENDER_EMAIL=
 ```
-- Add your recipient email in the the "Authorized Recipients" list on the [Domains page](https://app.mailgun.com/app/sending/domains) > your sending domain in Mailgun
+- Add your recipient email in the the "Authorized Recipients" list on the [Domains page](https://app.mailgun.com/app/sending/domains) > your sending domain in Mailgun OR make sure to use the email associated with your Mailgun account when testing the application
 - Run the application with the `npm start` command

 ## Get Support